 Does a Rattlesnake Give Warning Before Striking?

-A rattlesnake will rattle its tail and coil up before it strikes, but not always.
-It may need to strike a dangerous animal or human quickly so that it can survive and will skip the rattling process.
-Baby rattlesnakes may not have grown a rattle yet and will strike if they need to.
-Rattles also fall off when the snake sheds its skin? and will need to grow back?
+A rattlesnake will generally rattle its tail and coil up before it strikes, but not always.
+It may skip the rattling and just strike if it feels threatened or trapped.
+Baby rattlesnakes may not have grown rattles yet and will strike readily if threatened.

 Can a Rattlesnake Strike If It’s Not Coiled Up?

 Yes, rattlesnakes can strike without coiling up.
 This usually happens when they are stepped on.
 If they have no time to prepare, they will strike in fear and then flee.

 Coiling allows the rattler to make a warning and also get the best body position to launch an attack at an animal.

 Rattlesnakes cannot jump, so they rely on their forward lunge to strike.
 This may appear as if the snake is jumping, but this is not so.

 A rattlesnake can strike between 1/3 and 1/2 of its total body length.
 Rattlesnakes are also the fastest striking venomous snakes, so you may not even see them bite you.

 Will a Rattlesnake Bite Without Rattling Its Tail?

 Yes, a rattlesnake will bite without rattling first.
 If the rattlesnake is ambushed, grabbed or stepped on, it will make a quick strike with no warning.